MediaComem/comem-archidep/ex/floodit-deployment.md

-- The backend has been developed with [Spring Boot][spring-boot], a Java framework that makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".
+- The backend has been developed with [Spring Boot][spring-boot], a Java framework that makes it easy to create stand-alone, production-grade Spring based applications that you can "just run".
   - [Java][java] is a popular programming language and development platform.
 It reduces costs, shortens development timeframes, drives innovation, and improves application services.
 With millions of developers running more than